backscatterdk/our-walk-app-landing-page/_pages/privacypolicy.md

 VOLCANO A/S
 Company reg. no. 31272149
-Lygten 39
+Århusgade 88
-2400 København NV
+2100 København Ø
 E-mail: [info@volcano.nu](mailto:info@volcano.nu)

 ## What data do we process, why and how?